kh14762/chiral-impulse/README.md

 #### [artifact_id][common_name][discovered_by]
 - All artifacts are inviolable
+-  interface with any player or artifact in a set range.
 #### [743]["darkstone"]["Harken Trading co."]
   A programmed artificial caretaker that controls substation functionality.
-Linguists have spent decades attempting to decompile its code but little progress has been made. renders 3D objects. interface with any player in a set range. can carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. expressed as a black holo tablet.
+Linguists have spent decades attempting to decompile its code but little progress has been made. renders 3D objects. can carry long thought provoking conversations. open and close airlocks. auto-pilot vessal. log data. tablet.
   #### [313]["seerstone"]["Talkin.net"]
-  An optical device that can be used to communicate with other seerstones and monitor vast volumes.
+  An optical device that can be used to communicate with other seerstones over infinte rang with zero latency.
+  Monitors vast volumes.
   Must orbit the sphere to gain different pov.
-  Smaller stones have fixed positions** while larger ones have greater fov.
+  Smaller stones have fixed positions** while larger ones have greater fov. dark, sphere.
-  Expressed as a dark, inviolable holo sphere.
   #### [273]["printstone"]["ICN tech"]
   Player is equipped with a printstone.
-The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration. expressed as holo cube.
+The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration. cube.